Coronavirus infections set record for 13th day in Washington region as more restrictions are added

 Maryland’s seven-day rolling average jumped Monday to a record 1,755 infections, a number that has doubled since the start of November.

+Public health officials don’t need to know whether patients dined indoors or outdoors, Nesbitt said, adding that the science is settled that outdoor dining is much safer.
+The same goes for Thanksgiving gatherings, Bowser reiterated Monday.

+“Don’t crowd around a dining table,” she said.
+“It’s just simply not the year to do that.”

-Hogan on Monday sent a letter to the state’s 10 members of Congress, urging them to prioritize passage of coronavirus stimulus funding during the lame-duck session.
+As the region continues to take a financial hit from the pandemic, Hogan on Monday sent a letter to Maryland’s 10 members of Congress, urging them to prioritize passage of coronavirus stimulus funding during the lame-duck session.

 “The fall surge of covid-19 will continue to place an enormous strain on both our health care system and our economy,” he wrote.